consumptionof/cons-demo-store/README.md

 - The discounted price offered to rewards card members.
 - The item's department, in the form of an integer.

-The coupons table in the same database currently tracks the following:
+The coupons table in the same databaseyour currently tracks the following:
 - An ID tracked by the program.
 - The name of the coupon.
 Usually similar to